 Lifestyle

-It has not been doubt that Omondi is one of the highest paid comedians in Kenya.
+Omondi is undoubtedly one of the highest paid comedians in Kenya.
 In July 2021, Omondi showed off Ksh3 million in cash.
 The money was spread on bed and the surface of a room where he seemingly spent his night in Tanzania.
 Omondi showed off the money as a rebuttal to former boss of Kenya Films and Classification Board (KFCB), Ezekiel Mutua, who had dismissed comedians as ‘beggars’.

 Omondi broke away from Churchill Show where he honed his career as a comedian and has been doing well on his own, winning big advertising and endorsement deals.
 While it is believed he left due to poor pay, he stresses that the show is just a platform to help comedians.